glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 Passive factor-based strategies often use multiple benchmarks, including both factor based and market-cap-weighted indexes.
 This increases tracking error.
  - The advantages of passive factor-based investing include that it is typically less costly than active management, but still offers the investor factor exposure based on the investor’s view of the market (which is known as factor rotation).
- - The disadvantagesinclude that, relative to passive cap-weighted investing, management fees and trading commissions are higher
+ - The disadvantages include that, relative to passive cap-weighted investing, management fees and trading commissions are higher

 ## c compare different approaches to passive equity investing;
 - Pooled investments: